-Similarly, the SWIFT banking network that begun in the 1970s as a messaging network for sharing bank and account information has evolved over the past three decades into a global network that employs IP-based messaging (SwiftNet).
-Instead of employing pair-wise (bilateral) key exchanges, it has also adopted public key certificates as a more scalable solution for end-to-end entity authentication of members of the network [40, 22].
+Similarly, the SWIFT banking network that began in the 1970s as a messaging network for sharing bank and account information has evolved over the past three decades into a global network that employs IP-based messaging (SwiftNet).
+Instead of employing pair-wise (bilateral) key exchanges, it has also adopted public-key certificates as a more scalable solution for end-to-end entity authentication of members of the network (Finextra, 2004; SWIFT, 2017).

-We believe that in order to solve the various issues around the travel rule and challenges in obtaining of originator/beneficiary customer information, it is in the best interest of VASPs to collectively establish a VASP trust network in a manner similar to the ISP community on the Internet.
+We believe that in order to solve various issues around the Travel Rule and challenges in obtaining the originator/beneficiary customer information, it is in the best interest of VASPs to collectively establish a VASP trust network in a manner similar to the ISP community on the Internet.